M-Miller-42/overview/README.md

 ## [iconet Website](https://iconet-foundation.org)
 Information page about the iconet foundation.
-Everything is self-hosted and works with and without Javascript.
+The site works with and without Javascript and avoids requests to third parties.

 **Laravel, PHP, Blade, node.js, webpack**